+- Reading

+- Recognizing people

-- Coping with low light, bright light or both.
+- Coping with low light, bright light or both

-- Finding things.
+- Finding things

-- Avoiding obstacles.
+- Avoiding obstacles

-- Locating food on their plate.
+- Locating food on their plate

-- Seeing well even with glasses on.
+- Seeing well even with glasses on

 Note - many of these issues are common in both vision loss and in individuals living with Dementia.
 Despite the many cognitive difficulties associated with Dementia, vision testing can be adapted for individuals with such cognitive decline.